-- The Hartnell, Troughton and first Pertwee title sequences were used with 'howlaround' feedback (pointing a film camera at a monitor of its own output).
-The initial light patterns were created with a pen light.
+- The Hartnell, Troughton, and first Pertwee title sequences are made employing 'howlaround' feedback —pointing a film camera at a monitor of its own output.
+The initial light patterns are created with a pen light.

 - The TARDIS teleportation is the Stop Trick and a dissolve.

-- The second Pertwee and first Tom Baker title sequences were generated with slit scan photography, inspired by the travel effect used in 2001: A Space Odyssey.
-They are also ridiculously beautiful even by modern standards.
+- The second Pertwee and first Tom Baker title sequences were generated with slit-scan photography, inspired by the travel effect used in 2001: A Space Odyssey.
+They are also ridiculously beautiful even after years of the season's release.

-- The second Tom Baker title sequence and those of Davison and Colin Baker (the 'starfield') were generated using similar slit scan techniques and a camera filter that gave light a prismatic, rainbow look.
+- The second Tom Baker title sequence and those of Davison and Colin Baker (the 'starfield') were generated using similar slit-scan techniques and a camera filter that gave the light a prismatic, rainbow look.

 - From the new series, when Bill holds a mirror and the camera pans to reveal to her that she's a Mondasian Cyberman.